mellypop/bam_refactor-api/docs/guidelines.md

 - In the case of model names made up of more than one word (e.g., disease code), the names of these models must be included in snake case (e.g., disease_code) and not in camel case (e.g., diseaseCode) or kebab case (e.g., disease-code).
-- Path names must be singular if they are expected to create, delete, update, or return a single record.
-For example, an endpoint to create a Subject would be `/subject`
+- Path names must be singular regardless of how many records are actually being created, modified, deleted, or returned.
-- Path names must be plural if they are expected to create, delete, update, or return multiple records.
-For example, an endpoint to list all Subject records would be `/subjects`
-- In the case of compound path names (i.e., paths involving the names of more than one model), the final model name in the path's plurality must indicate whether it interacts with one or more records.
-- References to existing records must be made via the primary key for that type of record whenever possible.
-For example, a specific Bam would be referenced by its `bam_id`.
+- References to existing records must be made via the name field for that type of record whenever possible.
+  - The name fields for resources will be prepended with the name of the resource when it is not already included.
+For example, the name field of a Target is `name`, but to avoid confusion, it will be referred to as `target_name`.
+  - The name field for Sample records will be referred to as `sample_name` even though the name of the field in the database is `formal_name`.
+  - Compound names will be handled on a case by case basis since only one example currently exists.
+    - Project records will be referred to with `project_name` (`name`) and `subproject`
 - Paths must begin with the name of the model being interacted with.
 For example, if a user is creating a project, the path should begin with `/project`.
   - In the case of smaller models that are additional information to another